torbsd/torbsd.github.io/projects.md

 ##__TDP__ Projects##

-__TDP__ focuses on an array of projects which culminate in an effort to diversify the Tor anonymity network with more *BSD Unix engagement.
+__TDP__ maintains an array of projects which culminate in an effort to diversify the Tor anonymity network with more *BSD Unix engagement.
 Each item relates to that goal on some level.

-Some projects are simple, one-off efforts which require some maintenance, while others are more labor-intensive and subordinate to upstream development.
+Some projects are simple efforts which don't require much attention, while others are more labor-intensive and are subordinate to upstream development.

 ###Tor Browser Porting to OpenBSD###

 Porting [Tor Browser (TB) to OpenBSD](https://github.com/torbsd/openbsd-ports) is our flagship project and demands the most attention.
 Porting TB requires tracking the upstream Tor Browser, in addition to working the port into a strict OpenBSD ecosystem.
 The list of dependencies is long plus Firefox add-ons such as TorButton and HTTPS-everywhere.
-There have been seven releases so far.
+There have been nine releases so far.
 We are in some initial discussions to get TB ported to other BSDs.

 ###[BSD Tor Relay Guides](relay-guides.html)###